ailiakshara/QuizSprint/README.md

 # QuizSprint - A Dynamic Quiz Application

 ## 📌 Overview
 QuizSprint is an interactive web-based quiz application developed using **HTML, CSS, and JavaScript**.
-It presents users with **multiple-choice questions** from a pool of **100 questions**, randomly selecting **10** for each session.
+It presents users with **multiple-choice questions**, randomly selecting questions for each session.
 The quiz ensures a smooth experience with instant feedback, score calculation, and flexible navigation options, making it a fun and educational tool.

 ## 🛠 Features

 ### 🎲 Randomized Question Selection
-- The quiz dynamically selects **10 questions** from a predefined set of **100** questions.
+- The quiz displays 10 questions.
 - Ensures a unique experience for each user by shuffling questions randomly.

 ### ✅ Multiple-Choice Answer System